swipswaps/n8n-mcp-docker-deployment/REPOSITORY_STATUS.md

 # Repository Status: All Files Up-to-Date

-## ✅ REPOSITORY FULLY UPDATED
+## ✅ REPOSITORY FULLY UPDATED - v0.3.0-beta

-All repository files have been updated to reflect the v0.2.0-beta automation features and are now current and consistent.
+All repository files have been updated to reflect the v0.3.0-beta real-time UX compliance and Augment Rules implementation.
+The repository now provides enterprise-grade automation with professional user experience.

 ## 📊 Updated Files Summary